weakish/docs-en/views/leanengine_webhosting_guide-node.md

 The [data storage service](storage_overview.html) is a structured data storage service provided by LeanCloud.
 When you need to store some persistent data in web development, you can use the storage service to store data, such as the user's mailbox, profile photo and so on.

-The Node SDK (leanengine) in the LeanEngine provides the cloud functions that the server requires and related support for the Hook .
+The Node SDK (leanengine) in LeanEngine provides the cloud functions that the server requires and related support for the Hook .
 It also needs the JavaScript SDK (leancloud-storage) to be installed together with the peerDependency.
 Please also upgrade the JavaScript SDK when upgrading the Node SDK:

 ```bash